How Scalable Is Your Supply Chain?

 - Do you run into problems when you try to communicate with a certain CM?

 Once you start paying attention to signs of instability, you will be prepared to correct any problems before a serious disaster hits.

 You likely have contracts with all of your suppliers, but there are certain relationships that you may want to give some added attention.
 We recommend drawing up a more comprehensive contract with key component providers—one that requires early notification of changes and establishes priority in shortage and backorder situations.

 Essentially, your contracts should establish what you are entitled to in your supplier relationships, helping you avoid any last-minute surprises.

 Tip 5.
 Monitor vendor health on a regular basis

 Change can sneak up on you, and what you believe to be true may not always be the case.
 Even if you thoroughly vetted your suppliers at the time of establishing the relationship, when was the last time you audited any of them?
 What about calling to check in on how they’re doing?

-It’s a good idea to understand how their business is going and pay attention for any news that could impact your business.
+It’s a good idea to understand how their business is going and pay attention to any news that could impact your business.
 Start at the beginning—with a conversation.
 Did you miss Part I of this series?
 If so, check it out now.